 The lightweight base configuration

-This article provides you with step-by-step instructions to create a simplified environment that includes Office 365 E5, Enterprise Mobility + Security (EMS) E5, and a computer running Windows 10 Enterprise.
+This article provides you with step-by-step instructions to create a simplified environment with a Microsoft 365 E5 subscription and a computer running Windows 10 Enterprise.

 Use the resulting environment to test the features and functionality of Microsoft 365 Enterprise.

 Click here for a visual map to all the articles in the Microsoft 365 Enterprise Test Lab Guide stack.

 Phase 1: Create your Office 365 E5 subscription